-Australian Road Transport Industrial Organisation, New South Wales Branch Financial Report for the year ended 30 June 2014 - FR2014/294
+Re: Lodgement of Financial Statements and Accounts - Australian Road Transport Industrial Organisation, New South Wales Branch - for year ended 30 June 2015 (FR2015/258)

-I acknowledge receipt of the financial report for the year ended 30 June 2014 for the Australian Road Transport Industrial Organisation, New South Wales Branch.
-The financial report was lodged with the Fair Work Commission (FWC) on 12 December 2014.
+I refer to the financial report for the New South Wales Branch of the Australian Road Transport Industrial Organisation.
+The report was lodged with the Fair Work Commission on 9 December 2015.